LikhithHG/React/README.md

-**#I have deleted the local repo in my system and this is continued in Namaste React Repository**
+**I have deleted the local repo in my system and this is continued in NamasteReact Repository**

 # Getting Started with Create React App